 Sunday Programming Information

-- We are a welcoming and inclusive congregation.
-All children and youth of all ages and dispositions are welcomed.
+We are a welcoming and inclusive congregation, where children and youth of all ages and dispositions are encouraged to grow together.